thomasfn/EcoBetterBuyOrdersMod/README.md

 ## Usage

 The mod will begin working automatically when installed.
 It can safely be added to existing saves or removed at any time.
+Any buy orders on stores will be automatically limited in the following situations:
-Manual limits set on buy orders are still considered - the only difference is if the linked output inventories do not have enough space to store the requested quantity of item, the buy order will be automatically reduced to fit.
+- If the linked output inventories do not have enough space to store the requested quantity of the order
+- If the linked bank account does not have enough currency to purchase the requested quantity of the order

+Manual limits set on buy orders are still respected as before.
+Sell order behaviour is not changed.

 ## Config